Home » 9 easy day trips from Venice by train you can’t miss

 So, these are my suggestions for some great day trips from Venice.

-Padova is my top choice when it comes to side trips from Venice.
+Padua is my top choice when it comes to side trips from Venice.
 It’s super quick to reach and offers many beautiful things to explore.

 You can see one of the oldest universities in Europe, whose faculty once included Galileo Galilei.
 This is also where a woman got an academic degree for the first time ever.

-statues of prato della valle square in padovaOther highlights include the world’s very botanical garden dating from 1545, and Prato della Valle, one of the biggest squares in Europe.
+Other highlights include the world’s very first botanical garden dating from 1545, and Prato della Valle, one of the biggest squares in Europe.

 Padova is also a deeply religious city and its Basilica of Saint Anthony is a major pilgrimage site in Italy.
 Don’t miss a visit for the stunning architecture and pay homage to the saint’s relics.

-Read more: 1-day itinerary in Padova
+Read more: 1 day itinerary in Padua

 Verona between romance and history